The best finger foods for baby are anything that baby can pick up with their hands and eat themselves.

-- When can I give my baby finger foods?
+- When should I give my baby finger foods?

-- What are the best finger foods for babies?
+- What are the best finger foods for baby?

 What are finger foods for baby?

-When can I give my baby finger foods?
+When should I give my baby finger foods?

 - They lean forward or open their mouth when food is offered.